Iodine Main

 Iodine Program

 This information is for educational purposes only, to facilitate quality conversations between patients and their personal physician(s).
-Several additional considerations are required to safely administer any protocol for an individual.
+Several essential considerations are required to safely administer any protocol for an individual.
 This information is NOT intended to diagnose, treat or encourage self-treatment of any medical condition.

 Iodine is the largest atom in the human body.
 It has unique features that power multiple functions, not just thyroid.
 While the thyroid system utilizes a large proportion of the body’s total iodine, the following tissues require iodine and cannot function properly without it: salivary glands, breast and prostate, stomach (secreted into the stomach during digestion), other locations in the gut, choroid plexus in the brain (which lines the mysterious fluid-filled ventricles), and other places.
 Every cell of the body is supplied with iodine when levothyronine (T4) is converted to liothyronine (T3), T2, and probably T1, releasing Iodide ions.